 • White Wine – Best rule of thumb get a dry white wine that you would drink.
 My recommendation is Sauvignon Blanc, it is my go-to whenever I need a nice dry white wine.
 Pinot Grigio is a little sweet here, but still works if you prefer that.

 • Chicken Broth – Please don’t go reduced sodium, so much of the flavor comes from the chicken broth.
+I do like broth over chicken stock for this recipe.

-• Olives – I used Castelvetrano olives for this recipe.
+• Green Olives – I used Castelvetrano olives for this recipe.
 If you are unfamiliar with this variety they are easy to identify.
 Castelvetrano are bright green and are round in shape vs long like a Kalamata.
 These olives are mild and slightly buttery in flavor with a great bite.
 When cooked they hold their shape and for the most part maintain their texture making it the perfect variety for a braised dish.

 • Parsley – Fresh.